fubark/cyber/docs/docs.md

 * Null pointer dereferencing.

 At the same time, structured memory allows performant code to be written since it provides safe semantics to directly reference values and child values.
+These safety features are guaranteed for debug and optimized builds with no additional runtime cost.

 ### Value ownership.
 Every value in safe memory has a single owner.